Skip to main content

 At Matz Injury Law, we also charge a lower fee than most other Michigan car accident lawyers.
 While most law firms charge a 33% contingency fee, we only charge 22%.
 We want you to keep more money in your pocket.

 In addition, a Matz attorney will also travel to where you are or meet you on Zoom.
-After a car accident, you may be hesitant to drive again or in too much pain to visit a lawyer’s office.
+After a car accident, you may hesitate to drive again or be in too much pain to visit a lawyer’s office.
 We know this is a challenging time in your life, and we aim to make it as painless as possible.

 Testimonials